 Do Spanish HS children select DOM with animate and specific direct objects more frequently than they produce it?

-Guijarro-Fuentes and Marinis (2011) and Guijarro-Fuentes et al. (2017) provide evidence that bilingual children were more variable in their production DOM production than in their acceptability judgments.
+Guijarro-Fuentes and Marinis (2011) and Guijarro-Fuentes et al. (2017) provide evidence that bilingual children were more variable in their DOM production than in their acceptability judgments.
 This aligns with Putnam and Sánchez’s (2013) predictions that HSs exhibit asymmetries between production and underlying syntactic knowledge as measured on a receptive task.
 Therefore, it was predictable that HSs in the present study would select DOM on a receptive task more frequently than they would produce it.

 3.1.
 Participants

 A total of 57 HS children and 18 Spanish-dominant bilingual adults (SDBAs) participated in this study.
-All children attended either a DLI or a monolingual English school, and were part of one of two age groups (fifth grade, ages 10–11 or seventh/eighth grade, ages 12–14).
+All children attended either a DLI or a monolingual English school and were part of one of two age groups (fifth grade, ages 10–11, or seventh/eighth grade, ages 12–14).
 These children were predominantly second-generation sequential bilinguals who spoke Spanish with their parents.
 Most children were from Mexican-American families, although some were exposed to other Caribbean or Central American varieties.4 There were also participants whose parents were from other Spanish-speaking regions.
 The HSs formed four participant groups: fifth graders in the English–Spanish bilingual school (BES-5), fifth graders in the monolingual English school (ME-5), seventh/eighth graders in the bilingual English–Spanish school (BES-7/8), and seventh/eighth graders in the monolingual English school (ME-7/8).
 These age groups were incorporated because they represent the end stages of primary and middle school DLI programs.
 Table 1 represents the division of children by school and grade groupings.
 Although this four-way division of the HSs who participated in this study was used in the descriptive statistics, type of education (DLI versus monolingual English) and age group (fifth grade versus seventh/eighth grade) were incorporated as separate variables in the multivariate analyses.

 Table 1.
 Division of participants by grade and school.